Filimon Săteanu: Biography

 Literary historians describe Săteanu's downfall and death as related to his belief that the MASSR was a Romanian polity.
 Maria Șleahtițchi, who cites an earlier verdict by Mihai Cimpoi, views Săteanu as directly involved in the Soviet Latinization campaign, which had been reversed, and which made him a political suspect by 1936.
 Likewise, Elena Tamazlâcaru includes Săteanu among the MASSR authors who were "lined up against the wall and shot for the serious 'crime' of speaking and writing in Romanian".
 Nicolae Dabija renders one of the charges in the original de-Romanianized vernacular: au îngunoioșat limba moldovenească cu cuvinte romînești ("[the writers] have besmirched the Moldavian language with their Romanian words").
 Examples of terms used by Săteanu and the others included neologisms or words for which the MASSR preferred a Russianism: elev rather than școlar ("student"), timp rather than vreme ("time", "weather"), uzină rather than zavod ("factory"), and steag rather than flag (as in the English "flag").

+Săteanu's verse was still included in the anthology Versurile tinereții ("Verses of Youth"), published in 1936 at Balta; the editorial team was semi-anonymous, with the editor-in-chief credited only as "Soloviova".
+The decision to shoot him was taken by the NKVD bureau in Tiraspol, on October 20, 1937, at the height of the Great Purge.
+He was executed at an unspecified date shortly after, part of a literary purge that also included Lehtțir (on October 10), Pavel Chioru (on October 11), Milev (on October 13), Cabac and Ion Corcin-Corcinschi (both on November 26); Teodor Malai was similarly shot as a Romanian nationalist, in October 1938.